mdwaquarahmad/fortune500-rag/docs/hld.md

 - Embedding model fine-tuning
 - Query optimization

+### 8.3 Evaluation Enhancements

+- Automated benchmark testing
+- Comparative evaluation across different LLM models
+- User feedback integration into evaluation metrics
+- Real-time performance monitoring dashboard

 ## 9. Conclusion

 This high-level design provides a blueprint for a robust RAG chatbot system capable of processing, indexing, and retrieving information from Fortune 500 annual reports in various formats.
 The modular architecture allows for easy extension and maintenance, while the chosen technology stack provides a balance of functionality, performance, and development speed.
+The integrated evaluation system ensures ongoing quality assessment and continuous improvement of the system's capabilities.